-Leak Detection Listings
+Leak Detection Providers

 How currency is maintained

-Directory listings in the leak detection sector require active maintenance protocols because licensing requirements, service category definitions, and applicable codes shift across jurisdictions on irregular schedules.
+Provider Network providers in the leak detection sector require active maintenance protocols because licensing requirements, service category definitions, and applicable codes shift across jurisdictions on irregular schedules.
 The International Plumbing Code (IPC), published by the International Code Council and adopted with amendments in the majority of US states, governs many of the inspection and installation standards that underpin leak detection work.
 State-level adoptions vary — California enforces leak detection provisions under its own California Plumbing Code (Title 24, Part 5), while Texas operates under the Texas State Plumbing License Law (Chapter 1301, Texas Occupations Code) administered by the Texas State Board of Plumbing Examiners.

-Listings are reviewed against the following maintenance criteria:
+Providers are reviewed against the following maintenance criteria:

 2. Service category alignment — confirmation that services remain scoped to leak detection methodologies (acoustic, thermal imaging, tracer gas, hydrostatic pressure testing, or video inspection) rather than general plumbing repair

-The American Society of Civil Engineers' Infrastructure Report Card documents that US water systems lose an estimated 6 billion gallons of treated water per day through leaking distribution infrastructure — a scale that creates continuous demand for qualified providers and necessitates that listings remain operationally accurate rather than archival.
+The American Society of Civil Engineers' Infrastructure Report Card documents that US water systems lose an estimated 6 billion gallons of treated water per day through leaking distribution infrastructure — a scale that creates continuous demand for qualified providers and necessitates that providers remain operationally accurate rather than archival.

-How to use listings alongside other resources
+How to use providers alongside other resources

-Municipal water authorities and commercial property managers sourcing providers for EPA-related compliance work — including lead service line replacement programs administered under the Safe Drinking Water Act, 42 U.S.C. § 300f et seq. — should treat listed credentials as a starting filter, with independent verification as the required next step.
+Municipal water authorities and commercial property managers sourcing providers for EPA-related compliance work — including lead service line replacement programs administered under the Safe Drinking Water Act, 42 U.S.C. § 300f et seq. — should treat verified credentials as a starting filter, with independent verification as the required next step.

-How listings are organized
+How providers are organized

-Listings are segmented into 4 primary classification categories, reflecting the principal divisions within the leak detection service sector:
+Providers are segmented into 4 primary classification categories, reflecting the principal divisions within the leak detection service sector:

 1. Residential leak detection specialists — providers serving single-family and multi-family residential properties, typically credentialed as licensed plumbing contractors with documented experience in non-invasive detection methods